30 Free Things to Do in Edinburgh By A Local

 • Stockbridge to Leith around 3.5 miles (1 hour 20 mins)

 Timings depend on how fast you walk.
-Leith Shore is well worth some of your time too.
+Leith Shore is well worth some of your time, too.

 Leith Shore Edinburgh

-26. Portobello Beach
+25. Portobello Beach

-Take the left turning at the bottom of Leith Walk to make your way to Edinburgh’s most popular beach, Portobello.
-Easily cycled to from the city centre, this wide sandy beach is packed with families and groups of friends on rare sunny days.
+Easily cycled from the city centre, this wide sandy beach is packed with families and groups of friends on rare sunny days.

-The promenade is 2 miles long so any easy walk and stroller-friendly.
 There are a handful of bars and cafes around for snacks and drinks.

 Enjoy a walk or a cycle, chill in the sun and give Fife a wave.